- Search The Registry

 Dr. Nathan Hare

 *Nathan Hare was born on this date in 1933.
-He is an African American sociologist, activist, academic, and psychologist.
+He is a Black sociologist, activist, academic, and psychologist.

 Nathan Hare was born on his parents' sharecropper farm near the Creek County town of Slick, Oklahoma.
 He attended segregated public schools, L'Ouverture Elementary School, named after the Haitian revolutionary and general Toussaint Louverture; they were part of the "Slick Separate Schools" in the late 1930s and 1940s.
 When Hare was eleven years old, his family migrated to San Diego, California during the defense buildup related to World War II.
 His single mother took a civilian janitorial job with the Navy air station.
 As World War II ended and his mother was laid off, she brought her family back to Oklahoma.